Exemptions for Great Ormond Street amid ‘serious concerns’ about strike impact

 The RCN, which is holding a strike from 8pm on Sunday until 11.59pm on Monday evening, previously said it will not agree to derogations – broad areas of care where unions agree to provide staffing during industrial action.

-But union leader Pat Cullen said mitigations were granted on Friday following a request from GOSH, insisting nurses working at the hospital would “never ever” leave child patients at risk.
+But union leader Pat Cullen said mitigations were granted on Friday following a request from GOSH, saying nurses working at the hospital would “never ever” leave child patients at risk.

 Ms Cullen said any suggestion that mitigations were not being put in place were “factually incorrect”.